 Food insecurity: A variable was created for women's current food insecurity, which captured whether women had said their household went without food either weekly or monthly because of a lack of money.
-Women with a lower socio-economic status, as reflected in this measure of current food insecurity, were less likely to have experienced intimate partner violence in their lifetimes.
+Women with a lower socio-economic status, as reflected in this measure of current food insecurity, were less likely to have experienced intimate partner violence in their lifetimes (see the discussion section for more details).